4 Steps to Isolate Your Analytics Data From COVID-19 Distortions

 - Verify the filter to understand how much traffic is coming through your VPN.

-Filter out traffic (or create a specific view) for Coronavirus related pages.
+3. Filter out Analytics Data (or create a specific view) for Coronavirus related pages.

 If you have specific pages that are dedicated to coronavirus, you may want to filter out the traffic to them in your main view and then have a specific view that only deals with those pages.
 This would give you visibility into the traffic to those pages but not allow it to affect bounce rates, new users, conversion rates that we in digital marketing rely on to make decisions.